Cork City W.F.C.: 2015–2025

 Charlie Lynch was appointed Head of Youth Development and former Bandon AFC manager Niall O'Regan appointed as manager for the 2015–16 season.
 With some new players, they secured their first win in two years against newly formed Kilkenny United.
 In February 2016, Frank Kelleher was announced as the new manager, replacing Niall O'Regan.

 Cork City WFC came 5th in the 2017 Women's National League season, and won the FAI Women's Cup in November 2017.

 Affiliated with FORAS (the supporters' trust behind Cork City FC) from 2014, Cork City Women's FC was "fully merged" with Cork City FC ahead of the 2018 WNL season.
 During the 2018 season, the club reached the final of the Women's National League Development Shield competition, losing out to Wexford Youths W.F.C. on penalties.
 The club finished mid-table in the 2019 Women's National League, with 24 points from 21 games.

 The team came fourth in the 2020 WNL League competition, and reached the 2020 FAI Women's Cup Final, losing out to Peamount United.
 The club came 8th in the 2021 league, 9th in the 2022 season, and last (11th) in 2023.

-Cork City FC Womens (CCFCW) played their last game of the 2024 season at Leeside FC's ground in Little Island, as both Turners Cross and St Colman's Park in Cobh were ruled out due to weather issues.
+Cork City FC Women's (CCFCW) played their last game of the 2024 season at Leeside FC's ground in Little Island, as both Turners Cross and St Colman's Park in Cobh were ruled out due to weather issues.
 CCFCW were defeated by Sligo Rovers, and finished 9th in the 2024 table.
 The team finished bottom of the table in the 2025 season.